Can I Amend A Lasting Power of Attorney Once It’s Been Registered?

 Posted on 28th May 2020

 Once you have registered your Lasting Power of Attorney, there may come a time when your circumstances have changed and you want to alter the appointment of your Attorneys, or how they can act.
-Our Wills, Trusts and Probate Solicitors in Lancaster discuss what steps you will need to take to amend your legal LPA documents.
+Our Wills, Trusts and Probate Solicitors in Lancaster discuss what steps you will need to take to amend your legal Lasting Power of Attorney documents.

 What are Lasting Powers of Attorney?

-As our Wills, Trusts and Probate Solicitors in Preston have discussed before in their previous blogs, Lasting Powers of Attorney are legal documents which allow a person (known as the donor) to appoint at least one other person (known as the attorneys) to make decisions on their behalf, should they no longer have capacity themselves.
+As our Wills, Trusts and Probate Solicitors in Preston have discussed before in their previous blogs, Lasting Powers of Attorney are legal documents which allow a person (known as the donor) to appoint at least one other person (known as the Attorney, or Attorneys, if there is more than one) to make decisions on their behalf, should they no longer have capacity themselves (or, in the case of the Financial Decisions Lasting Power of Attorney, to deal with financial matters on their behalf, at their direction, if they have capacity, as well as if they do not have capacity).

-There are two types of Lasting Powers of Attorney, one relating to financial decisions, and the other relating to health and welfare decisions.
-You can read more about the differences between these two LPAs, here.
+There are two types of Lasting Powers of Attorney: one relating to financial decisions, and the other relating to health and care decisions.
+You can read more about the differences between these two Lasting Powers of Attorney, here.

 Who can make a Lasting Power of Attorney?

-Providing that they have the mental capacity to make the Lasting Powers of Attorney, anyone who is over the age of 18 and would require these documents in England or Wales can make either one, or both, LPAs.
+Providing that they have the mental capacity to make the Lasting Powers of Attorney, anyone who is over the age of 18 and would require these documents in England or Wales can make either one, or both, Lasting Power of Attorney.

 Who do I appoint as Attorneys?